 In his ninth chapter, Cunliffe briefly surveys the relationship of Gaul and Rome through their peoples, and does much the same for Britons and Romans in the following chapter.
 The eleventh chapter serves as a review, and Cunliffe emphasizes that even the question “When did the Celts first arrive in Britain” relies on “too simplistic a view,” and then negates the second of the “great myths,” that there was a pan-Celtic European culture and society that was self-aware and self-identifying.

 In The Celts: A Very Short Introduction, Cunliffe manages to do exactly what he set out to do; provide a thorough, interesting, authoritative, but brief introduction to who, and what, the Celts were and are.
-The nineteen black and white illustrations, including maps, diagrams, figures and images of artifacts, are well-chosen, and the index and excellent, but brief, “Further Reading,” arranged by topic, are extremely useful.
-I know I mentioned the small size of the book, but it’s exceedingly well designed and quite readable.
+The nineteen black and white illustrations, including maps, diagrams, figures and images of artifacts, are well-chosen, and the index and excellent, but brief, “Further Reading” references, arranged by topic, are extremely useful.
+I know I mentioned the small size of the book, but Barry Cunliffe’s The Celts: A Very Short Introduction is exceedingly well designed and quite readable.
 It’s the perfect brief introduction for someone interested in the Celts but not anxious for an expensive or overly detailed tome, a good refresher for those who find themselves in need of one, and an excellent way to see a snapshot of current scholarship and opinion.